 Customer area

-What is a PLM and what is it used for?
+• What is PLM and what is it used for?

 • product data